 1. An additional template can be added in any language by selecting "+ Add new" from the drop down:

 2. Name the template (French, Arabic, Chinese, etc.).
 Enter the desired language text for the Parent Letter in the box (copy/paste from Google translate or use another language keyboard if available).
+Our Parent Letter Translations Support Page provides English translations to Tagalog, Mandarin, Vietnamese, German and Russian.
 Do not edit the symbols or text within the < and >, as they are needed to populate the Parent Letters.
 Editing the font is optional.
 Click SAVE when finished.

 3. Once the new language template has been added, the student's language will need to be edited before printing the Parent Letter: